hrushikeshrv/mjxgui/docs/customizing.md

 1. The LaTeX representation of the symbol
 2. The HTML representation of the symbol (to show in the editor widget)

-Once you create an MJXGUI instance, call the `MJXGUI.registerSymbol()` method to add the symbol you want.
+Once you create an MJXGUI instance, call the `registerSymbol()` method on the MJXGUI instance to add the symbol you want.

 ### Example: Adding &there4; to the editor
 For example, lets say you want to add the ∴ symbol to the editor widget.
 In LaTeX, you can use the `\therefore` command to render a ∴ symbol, and the HTML code for it is `&there4`;

-`MJXGUI.registerSymbol()` takes 2 required and 2 optional arguments -
+`registerSymbol()` takes 2 required and 2 optional arguments -

 1. `latexData` - The LaTeX representation of the symbol, in this case `"\therefore"`.
 2. `buttonContent` - The HTML representation of the symbol, in this case `"&there4;"`.
 This HTML representation can be a simple string, an SVG, some custom HTML, an HTML character code, or LaTeX that can be typeset using MathJax (see argument 4).